 For this particular trip to Taiwan, we spent our entire month in Taipei.
 We booked out an Airbnb apartment for 30 days, didn’t even leave the city for any day trips, and spent the vast majority of our time eating our way around the city.

-Our Airbnb apartment came to $27.28 per night, or $54.56/night when you include Dave’s share, too.
+Our Airbnb apartment came to $105 per night.
 We were in the heart of the Xinyi district, a few minutes’ walk away from Taipei 101, surrounded by dozens of cafes and restaurants, and my favourite night market in the city: Tonghua!

 No real transportation costs came up during the month.